cse110-sp25-group27/cse110-sp25-group27/admin/meetings/april_18.md

 1:45pm:
 - Creating logic for flipping top card of the deck using a combo of JS and CSS
 - Javascript will save the state of the card: flipped or not. if flipped, it will conditionally render the correct CSS.
 - Therefore, there will be two types of CSS styling for the top card.

+3:30pm:
+- Shuffling and flipping has JS/CSS issues
+- Prachi branch off trying grid shuffle
+- Trying to fix errors with shuffle and flip

 ## Accomplished/Progress: